 - 1 whisk

 - 1 silicone spatula

 - Preheat the oven to 200c (390 F).

-- Measure the flour and put in the big bowl.
+- Measure the flour and sift it into the big bowl.

-- Add in the baking powder, cinnamon, cloves, cardamom and ginger.
+- Add in the baking powder, cinnamon, cloves, cardamom, ginger and salt.
 Mix well with a whisk.